stealth14/ioet-exercise/README.md

 It is possible to:

-- [x] Add, modify or remove employees from any exercise as well as their work schedules defined as (intervals).
+- [x] Add, modify or remove employees from any exercise as well as their work intervals.

-- [x] Edit the [examples.json](./examples.json) file to modify or add more examples, just remember to do as well with the correspondent test case definition.
+- [x] Edit the [examples.json](./examples.json) file to modify or add more examples, just remember to do as well with the correspondent **test case definition**.

-Note: You can find the test case definitions in the [index.ts](./index.ts) file.
+Note: You can find the **test case definitions** in the [index.ts](./index.ts) file.

 ```
 const testCases: TestCase[] = [